HexHive/OSTEP-slides/13-segmentation.md

 * Slot for the return code pointer
 * Order in most ABIs: RIP, b, a, tmp

+. . .

+The compiler creates the necessary code, according to the ABI.

 ---

 # Stack for procedure invocation frames